browserpass/browserpass-native/README.md

 In addition, both `configure` and `install` targets respect `PREFIX`, `DESTDIR` parameters if you want to customize the install location (e.g. to install to a `$HOME` dir to avoid using `sudo`).

-For example, if you are on macOS, you probably want to install Browserpass in `/usr/local/bin`, therefore you need to run:
+For example, if you are on macOS or FreeBSD, you probably want to install Browserpass in `/usr/local/bin`, therefore you need to run:

 ```
 make BIN=browserpass-darwin64 PREFIX=/usr/local configure      # Configure the hosts json files